yiruyang2025/yiruyang2025.github.io/_projects/1_project.md

 Add a projection layer to ensure dimension alignment, and the projected student hidden state is aligned with the teacher hidden state by **MSE for Hidden-State / Encoder Alignment Loss**

-Even `without a decoder`, the `student encoder` can internalize the teacher’s linguistic knowledge by `Mimicking its Output Distributions` and `Hidden‐State Representations` --> 📍 `KL Loss + MSE Loss`
+Even `without a decoder`, the `student encoder` can internalize the teacher’s linguistic knowledge by `Mimicking its Output Distributions` and `Hidden‐State Representations` --> 📍 `KL Loss + CE / CTC Loss`

 <br>